ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 This chapter contains my attempt to reproduce and learn from[ Nicolo Ribaudo's talk at HolyJS 2019](https://youtu.be/UeVq_U5obnE?si=Vl_A49__5zgITvjx).

 There are several branches in this repository that correspond to the different stages of the talk.
-The branches are named after the time in the video where Nicolo is explaining code similar to those that you can find in the files
+The branches are named after the time in the video where Nicolo is explaining code leading to something similar to those that you can find in the files

 - `/src/nicolo-howto-talk/optionalchaining-plugin.cjs` and
 - `/src/nicolo-howto-talk/optionalchaining-plugin2.cjs`